 5. Treatment of a deviated septum is necessary in conjunction with a cleft palate repair.

-Sinus surgery is often performed to treat chronic and acute sinusitis, a condition causing inflammation in the sinus mucosa.
-Endoscopic Sinus Surgery (ESS) is typically the preferred treatment method for those with chronic sinusitis and acute sinusitis.
-Before Aetna will extend coverage for an ESS procedure, you will be required to send a copy of a CT (computed tomography) scan as evidence of the extent of the condition.
-Aetna prefers CT images because it is an effective way of showing the condition of the four paranasal sinuses and orbits.
+Sinus surgery is often performed to treat chronic and acute sinusitis and the resultant inflammation in the sinus mucosa.
+Functional Endoscopic Sinus Surgery (FESS) is typically the preferred treatment method for those with chronic sinusitis and recurrent acute sinusitis.
+Before Aetna will extend coverage for an FESS procedure, your doctor must perform endoscopy of you sinuses and obtain a CT (computed tomography) scan as evidence of the extent of the condition.
+Aetna uses sinus CT images as an effective way of showing the condition of the four paranasal sinuses and orbits.

 Sometimes a septoplasty may be performed to treat chronic sinusitis.
 A deviated septum can often create negative effects on the sinuses, particularly the sinus ostium.
-The sinus ostium connects the sinuses to the nasal cavity.
-It is lined with cilia, which serve to filter the air we breathe and get rid of dirt and bacteria.
+Each of the many sinuses have openings into the nasal cavity which drain the sinuses to the nasal cavity.
+The sinuses and inside of the nose are lined with cilia, which serve to filter the air we breathe and get rid of dirt and bacteria.

 A deviated septum can block the sinus ostium, causing inflammation and fluid build-up in the surrounding paranasal sinuses.
-Thus, in lieu of ESS, a septoplasty will be performed to straighten the septum and remove the blockages in the sinus ostium.
+Thus, in lieu of or along with a FESS, a septoplasty will be performed to straighten the septum and potentially remove the blockages of the sinus ostium.

 If a procedure is not determined to be medically necessary, then your insurance company might classify it as “experimental and investigational.”
 This means that your provider does not consider the surgery an effective means to treat your symptoms and will decline to cover the costs associated with it.